ryzyx/discordjs-button-pagination/README.md

 // Import the discordjs-button-pagination package const paginationEmbed = require('discordjs-button-pagination');

-// Use either MessageEmbed or RichEmbed to make pages
+// Use MessageEmbed to make pages
 // Keep in mind that Embeds should't have their footers set since the pagination method sets page info there const { MessageEmbed , MessageButton} = require('discord.js');
 const embed1 = new MessageEmbed()